joecorcoran/backbone-scopedcollection/README.md

 ## What is a scope?

 A function added to the `scopes` object literal when you extend Backbone.Collection.
 The function will be executed in the context of the collection (`this` inside the function refers to the collection).
-Return an array of models.
+It returns an array of models.
 You'll probably want to use Collection methods like `where` and `filter`.